 - It will install the web application in /var/www/html/cdrstats

-When installing in a FreePBX based distribution, you do not need to configure anything special.
+When installing on systems with popular Asterisk© configuration GUI, like Issabel, you do not need to configure anything special.
 It will just work.
-However, if you do not use a FreePBX based distribution you will have to enter mysql credentials into the config file located in /var/www/html/cdrstats/config.php
+However, if you do not use any of those or you have a vanilla Asterisk setup, then you will have to enter MySQL credentials into the config file located in /var/www/html/cdrstats/config.php

-define('USE_FREEPBX_AUTH',true); // This database parameters are only needed if you are not using FreePBX, // PBX in a Flash, Elastix or Thirdlane 7 // If any of the above systems config files is found, connections details // on those config files will be used instead of what you set manually here $DBHOST="localhost"; $DBUSER="mysqluser"; $DBPASS="mysqlpassword"; $DBNAME="asteriskcdrdb"; $TABLENAME="cdr"; $DEBUG=false;
+define('USE_BACKEND_AUTH',true); // This database parameters are only needed if you are not using // a supported configuration GUI for Asterisk.
+Most of them are supported. // If any of the above systems config files is found, connections details // on those config files will be used instead of what you set manually here $DBHOST="localhost"; $DBUSER="mysqluser"; $DBPASS="mysqlpassword"; $DBNAME="asteriskcdrdb"; $TABLENAME="cdr"; $DEBUG=false;

 Activating the License